6 Null Hypothesis Testing

 Example:

 Imagine we do an experiment with two groups, one treatment and one control group.
-Test outcomes are binary, e.g. whether individuals are cured.
+Test outcomes are binary, e.g. whether individuals are cured (1) or not (0).

 1. We need a test statistic.
-For example: number cured of total patients: treat/(treat+control)
+For example: proportion of cured patients in the treatment group from the total number of cured patients: treat/(treat+control)

-2. We need the distribution of this test statistic under the null.
+2. We need the distribution of this test statistic under the null hypothesis (of no diference in proportion of cured patients between .

 Let’s create a true world without effect: